Recovery Can't Wait

 - We must clear the waiting lists.
 Everyone’s path to recovery from substance use disorder and mental illness is different.
 We will invest $80 million over 10 years in start-up costs to establish Recovery Centers regionally across the state--so no one ever has to wait months for treatment again.
 Drawing from the Pro Act model (and others), these centers will offer all of the following on-site (or through referral): MAT, abstinence-based care, naloxone training, peer recovery coaching, robust harm reduction, mental health treatment, Crisis Stabilization Units, primary care, job services, case management, and more.
 The Board of each Recovery Center will include representation from local first responders, medical professionals, community leaders--and a majority will be people in recovery.
 This system will draw from the Vermont “hub-and-spoke” model to create reliable, consistent, rural systems of treatment, prevention, mental health services, neo-natal abstinence syndrome (NAS), and crisis response.
 We will ensure that each region of the State has a lead (as opposed to a centralized statewide leadership model).

 - Establish a Recovery Jobs Program that combines work and substance abuse recovery in a variety of industries (agriculture, infrastructure, etc.).
-Offer $10 million per year in tax incentives and grants to locally-owned businesses, non-profits, farmers, and cooperatives that provide jobs to people in recovery and ex-offenders.
-A conservative estimate of jobs created would be 500.
-(Note: people in recovery will also have the opportunity to apply for infrastructure jobs, Mountaineer Corps jobs (from our forthcoming Mountaineer Service Corps plan), and small business grants outlined in our Small Business Revolution plan.)
+Offer $10 million per year in tax incentives and grants to locally-owned businesses, non-profits, farmers, and cooperatives that provide jobs to people in recovery and ex-offenders, creating 500 jobs.
+(People in recovery will also have the opportunity to apply for jobs from our Mountaineer Service Corps jobs plan, as well as for small business grants outlined in our Small Business Revolution plan.)

 - Make the drug companies pay.
 Pursue all lawsuits, taxes, fees and other efforts to force the drug companies who have profited from our pain to fund the initiatives here.